 How to Prevent Condensation Inside Walls (Humidity and Ventilation Strategies)

-This guide focuses specifically on preventing condensation inside wall cavities — not general mold cleanup or whole-house humidity reduction — and explains how humidity control, ventilation improvements, insulation performance, and air sealing work together to protect walls from hidden moisture damage.
+This guide focuses specifically on preventing condensation inside wall cavities — not general mold cleanup or whole-house humidity reduction.
+For a broader room-by-room moisture inspection framework, see how to find hidden moisture in different areas of your home.

 Why Condensation Forms Inside Wall Cavities